salyh/javamail-mock2/README.md

 <h3>Features</h3>
 * Support imap, imaps, pop3, pop3s, smtp, smtps
 * Support for SMTP: Mock Transport.send()
-* Supported for POP3: cast to POP3Folder, Folder.getUID(Message msg)
+* Supported for POP3:
+    * cast to POP3Folder
+    * Folder.getUID(Message msg)
-* Supported for IMAP: cast to IMAPFolder, cast to UIDFolder, IDLE, ID, Subfolders, Folder.getMessagesByUID(...), delete/rename folders, append messages
+* Supported for IMAP:
+    * cast to IMAPFolder
+    * cast to UIDFolder
+    * IDLE
+    * ID
+    * Subfolders
+    * Folder.getMessagesByUID(...)
+    * delete/rename folders
+    * append messages
-* Unsupported for the moment: All IMAP extensions except IDLE and ID, ... and casts to POP3Message/IMAPMessage, store listeners
+* Unsupported for the moment:
+    * All IMAP extensions except IDLE and ID
+    * casts to POP3Message/IMAPMessage
+    * store listeners

 The library come in two flavors/modes
 * Normal (or halfmock): Allows also to connect to real IMAP/POP servers.
 Use this if you have mixed testing setups (mockend an real server).
 Require a little bit of setup.